What are common symptoms of AIP?

 Watch Video

-Listen to an AIP expert, Dr. Manisha Balwani from the Icahn School of Medicine at Mount Sinai, explain the common symptoms and triggers of AIP attacks as well as common misdiagnoses a person may receive along the path to diagnosis.
+Listen to an AIP expert, Dr. Manisha Balwani from the Icahn School of Medicine at Mount Sinai, explain the common signs and symptoms and triggers of AIP attacks as well as common misdiagnoses a person may receive along the path to diagnosis.

 Watch Video